Ficool

 "'Sensei'?" she repeated slowly.
 "What does that mean?"

-"A word my brother and I invented," Daiki explained with an excuse he'd just thought of.
+"A word my brother and I invented," Daiki explained with an excuse he had just come up with.
 "It means 'teacher,' but with a deeper level of respect.
 For someone who teaches us something truly important, not just information but wisdom."

-Something warm and completely unexpected pierced through Roxy's chest.
-That serious and analytical boy, who looked at her with eyes too old for his face, had just called her with a special term of respect.
+Something warm and completely unexpected shot through Roxy's chest.
+That serious, analytical child, who looked at her with eyes far too old for his face, had just addressed her with a special term of respect.

-Not "Master Roxy" as his mother had politely instructed, but something he and his brother had created specifically to show genuine respect toward those they considered worthy.
+Not "Miss Roxy" as his mother had politely instructed, but something he and his brother had created specifically to show genuine respect toward those they considered worthy.

 And she had been included in that category from the very first moment.